Inspiring youth to become leaders in agriculture and the environment

 88% are better when working as a team.

 By successfully completing the program students may earn high school credit, place their skills on career and college applications, as well as gain the continued support of the greater state-wide FARMS Leadership network.
-A program founded by the Center for Land-Based Learning in Winters, California, the Sonoma FARMS Leadership program is only one of twelve other sites across the state serving over 400 students annually.
+This program was founded by the Center for Land-Based Learning in Winters, California.